amryalafifi-stack/Frontend-Password-Generator/README.md

 });

-Overall, the project demonstrates how HTML, CSS, and JavaScript can work together to create a functional, interactive, and visually appealing front-end application.
+Overall, this project uses HTML, CSS, and JavaScript  to create a functional, interactive, and visually appealing front-end application.
 Users can generate secure passwords in real time, customize their character preferences, and easily copy them, all without leaving the page.